secretstartups/handbook/people-group/learning-and-development/newsletter/FY21-Q4/index.html.md

 **Monthly Continuous Learning Call**

 Every month, the Learning and Development team hosts a [Monthly Continuous Learning Call](handbook/people-group/learning-and-development/#monthly-continuous-learning-call).
-During these calls, we highlight all of the initatives taking place within the learning space at GitLab to the organization.
+During these calls, we highlight all of the initatives taking place within the learning space at GitLab.
 Our upcoming calls for Q4 are outlined below:

 * 2020-11-18 @ 1 PM PT
 * 2020-12-16 @ 7 AM PT